Cray-HPE/docs-csm/operations/boot_orchestration/Edit_the_iPXE_Embedded_Boot_Script.md

     ifclose net0 || echo No routes to drop.
     ```

-    -   **Option 1:** Edit the cray-ipxe-bss-ipxe ConfigMap directly.
+    - **Option 1:** Edit the `cray-ipxe-bss-ipxe` ConfigMap directly.

         ```bash
         ncn-m001#  kubectl edit configmap -n services cray-ipxe-bss-ipxe
         ```

     - **Option 2:** Edit the ConfigMap by saving the file, editing it, and reloading the ConfigMap.
         1. Save the file.

             ```bash
             ncn-m001# kubectl get configmap -n services cray-ipxe-bss-ipxe \
-            -o yaml > /root/k8s/cray-ipxe-bss-ipxe.yaml
+                    -o yaml > /root/cray-ipxe-bss-ipxe.yaml
             ```

-        2. Edit the cray-ipxe-bss-ipxe.yaml file.
+        2. Edit the `cray-ipxe-bss-ipxe.yaml` file.

             ```bash
-            ncn-m001# vi /root/k8s/cray-ipxe-bss-ipxe.yaml
+            ncn-m001# vi /root/cray-ipxe-bss-ipxe.yaml
             ```

         3. Reload the ConfigMap.

             Deleting and recreating the ConfigMap will reload it.

             ```bash
-            ncn-m001# kubectl delete configmap -n services cray-ipxe-bss-ipxe ncn-m001# kubectl create -f /root/k8s/cray-ipxe-bss-ipxe.yaml
+            ncn-m001# kubectl delete configmap -n services cray-ipxe-bss-ipxe ncn-m001# kubectl create -f /root/cray-ipxe-bss-ipxe.yaml
             ```

 2. Delete the iPXE pod to ensure the updated ConfigMap will be used.

     1. Find the pod ID.

         ```bash
         ncn-m001# kubectl -n services get pods|grep cray-ipxe cray-ipxe-5dddfc65f-qfmrr           2/2     Running        2       39h
         ```

     2. Delete the pod.

         Replace CRAY-IPXE\_POD\_ID with the value returned in the previous step.
 In this example, the pod ID is `cray-ipxe-5dddfc65f-qfmrr`.